-Looking For a New Ford Fiesta in your area?
+Looking for a Used Fiesta in your area?

 A surprisingly well-wrought cabin, compelling agility and ride characteristics, wallet-friendly gas mileage, a quality fit and finish and a plethora of techno-goodies in the higher trims make the 2012 Ford Fiesta a worthy choice for the small family or the frugal commuter.The Bad